 As you can see the stream was originally covered by invasive species and shaped by concrete and manmade structures.

 This led to increased erosion along the creek.
-It was destroying the natural function of the channel, which can lead to more troubles further downstream.
+It was destroying the natural function of the channel, which can lead to downstream impacts.

 Preparing for the Future